Richterskala101/Validation_App_for_Autrainer/README.md

-# Validation Appllication for model predictions created with Autrainer models
+# Validation Aplication for model predictions created with Autrainer models
 ## R Scripts and Shiny App for manual validation of predictions from autrainer models

 This is work in progress.
 If you encounter any problems or can think of improvements, feel free to email me: dominik.arend@bio.uni-freiburg.de

 ## Theoretical Background